misterblack1/ps2-to-tandy1000-keyboard/README.md

 Converts from AT/PS2 keyboard _TO_ the Tandy 1000 so you can use a regular keyboard with a Tandy 1000!
 Should work on the Tandy 1000, 1000A, 1000SX and possibly others that use the original Tandy Keyboard.

-Power provided by the Tandy so you can create a cable with the arduino in the middle.
+Power provided by the Tandy so you can create a cable with the Arduino in the middle.

 A standard 5 pin DIN extension cable is all you need to make this work or ideally you can make your own cable using a DIN 8 on the Tandy side and either a PS2 female or a DIN-5 Female (AT keyboard) connector.